bartcode/pythoncreate/README.md

 # Python Create

-With [Python Create](https://pythoncreate.com/), we're aiming to create on online platform with generators (and perhaps some tutorials) for developing proper Python code.
+With [Python Create](https://pythoncreate.com/), we're aiming to create an online platform with generators (and perhaps some tutorials) for developing proper Python code.
 Feature suggestions can be submitted to the [Issues](https://github.com/bartcode/pythoncreate/issues) page of this repository.